-The Dutch Act implementing the Bank Recovery and Resolution Directive (BRRD) entered into force in 2015, and the Single Resolution Mechanism Regulation (SRMR) became fully applicable in 2016.30 These two legal acts, with the international agreement on the transfer and mutualisation of contributions to the Single Resolution Fund, provide a comprehensive European framework for the recovery and resolution of banks.
-Both the BRRD and the SRMR were amended in 2019 by the Banking Reform Package, resulting in BRRD II and SRMR II.31 The amendments, in particular, included a substantial revision of the minimum requirement for own funds and eligible liabilities (MREL) requirements, so as to align them with the international standard for total loss-absorbing capacity (TLAC) set by the Financial Stability Board.
-The changes took effect for G-SIIs in June 2019 and will take effect for other banks in December 2020.
+The Dutch Act implementing the Bank Recovery and Resolution Directive (BRRD) entered into force in 2015, and the Single Resolution Mechanism Regulation (SRMR) became fully applicable in 2016.25 These two legal acts, with the international agreement on the transfer and mutualisation of contributions to the Single Resolution Fund, provide a comprehensive European framework for the recovery and resolution of banks.
+Both the BRRD and the SRMR were amended in 2019 by the Banking Reform Package, resulting in BRRD II and SRMR II.26 The amendments, in particular, included a substantial revision of the minimum requirement for own funds and eligible liabilities (MREL) requirements, so as to align them with the international standard for total loss-absorbing capacity (TLAC) set by the Financial Stability Board.
+The changes took effect for G-SIIs in June 2019 and for other banks in December 2020.

 The rules aim to ensure that:

 - banks and authorities make adequate preparation for crises;

 - supervisory authorities are equipped with the necessary tools to intervene at an early stage when a bank is in trouble;